 Use web-optimized images rather than full resolution.

 Ensure that your users are using the latest supported versions of the browsers and devices.
 Outdated browsers and devices can have a significant impact on the performance of the application.

 Consider Console Navigation

-- Console navigation is a tab-based workspace that can perform faster for certain user flows, particularly in multitasking.
+Console navigation is a tab-based workspace that can perform faster for certain user flows, particularly while multitasking.